duartegroup/metallicious/docs/source/examples.rst

 Example 1: Quick start
 ------------

 Simple parametrization of the cage with two metals.
-As input, we provide a coordination file in PBD format and non-bonded force-field parameters in *.top format (GROMACS).
+As input, we provide a coordination file in PDB format and non-bonded force-field parameters in *.top format (GROMACS).
 Moreover, LJ parameters of the Ru and Pd are taken from the universal force-field
 (vdw_type='uff'), as Ru is available only in this library.